 Function in Transcription

 During transcription, RNA polymerase synthesizes an RNA molecule complementary to the DNA template.
-In this process, cytosine in DNA is transcribed into guanine in messenger RNA (mRNA).
+Also, in this process, cytosine in DNA is transcribed into guanine in messenger RNA (mRNA).
 This ensures that the genetic information is accurately transferred from DNA to RNA, which is then used to synthesize proteins.

 DNA Methylation

 Cytosine can undergo methylation, a process where a methyl group is added to the cytosine base.
-DNA methylation is an epigenetic modification that can affect gene expression.
-In mammals, methylation often occurs at cytosine bases that are followed by guanine (CpG sites).
+On top of that, dNA methylation is an epigenetic modification that can affect gene expression.
+So in mammals, methylation often occurs at cytosine bases that are followed by guanine (CpG sites).
 Methylation of CpG sites can lead to gene silencing, playing a crucial role in development and disease.

 Guanine: The Complementary Partner

 Guanine (G) is a purine base found in both DNA and RNA.
-It consists of a fused ring system with multiple functional groups that allow it to form three hydrogen bonds with cytosine.
+Day to day, it consists of a fused ring system with multiple functional groups that allow it to form three hydrogen bonds with cytosine.
 This unique interaction makes guanine the specific complementary base for cytosine in DNA.

 Importance of Three Hydrogen Bonds